Is it Cheaper to Buy Online Or In-Store? (Explained)

 In a store, you may have ten or so options.
 More competition not only equates to better prices.
 It also means you can find an item that fits your budget and check all your boxes.

-Many grocery stores and restaurants will increase prices – sometimes up to 30 percent to compensate for the loss.
+Many grocery stores and restaurants increase prices—sometimes up to 30 percent—to compensate for the loss.
 Unfortunately, this is often the price paid for the convenience of having food delivered straight to your door.

 2. Don’t Forget About Shipping Prices

-Services like Amazon Prime not only promise lightning-fast deliveries; they also help consumers like you save BIG on shipping and handling costs.
+Services like Amazon Prime promise lightning-fast deliveries and help consumers like you save BIG on shipping and handling costs.
 For most, this means a less expensive shopping experience.

 Shipping costs vary across shopping experiences, making it crucial to factor into your overall total.
 After all, you could save with online prices only to spend more than in-store shopping because of additional fees and costs like shipping.